kituyiharry/eincalc/README.md

 ![Screenshot](eincalc.png "screenshot")

-Eincalc is spreadsheet engine modeled around basic tensor operations targeting mainly the web.
+Eincalc is spreadsheet engine modeled around tensor operations targeting the web.
 Unlike most spreadsheet engines the formulae are separated from the grid for easier management.

-At the moment it supports.
+## Features

 - [x] Calculations
     - [x] Arithmetic operations